Gregg Rothermel: Career

 Rothermel began his academic career as a Teaching Assistant of Computer Science at State University of New York at Albany in 1985.
 In 1991, he joined Clemson University as a Teaching Assistant in the Department of Computer Science, and became a Research Assistant the following year.
 He then held a brief appointment at the Ohio State University as a Senior Research Associate in the Department of Computer and Information Science through 1996, before joining Oregon State University as an Assistant Professor of Computer Science.
 In 2001, he was promoted to Associate Professor at Oregon State.
-From 2004 through 2018, he served on the faculty of the Department of Computer Science and Engineering at the University of Nebraska – Lincoln as Professor and Jensen Chair of Software Engineering.
-Since 2018, he has been serving as Professor and Head of the Department of Computer Science at North Carolina State University.
+From 2004 through 2018, he served on the faculty of the Department of Computer Science and Engineering at the University of Nebraska–Lincoln as Professor and Jensen Chair of Software Engineering.
+From 2018, he served as Professor and Head of the Department of Computer Science at North Carolina State University until his retirement on August 1, 2025.